what is auxiliary verb!

 Use of Might:

 Might is a modal verb deal with situations that are speculative or did not actually happen, might modal verb most commonly used.
 It is often used in conditional.
-This can be used as a means of highlighting two different possible outcomes or courses of action we use might suggest a possible action or situation to another person.
+This can be used as a means of highlighting two different possible outcomes or courses of action we use that might suggest a possible action or situation to another person.
 We use might most often to refer to weak possibilities.

 - Ali might be stuck in traffic.